-Grays Harbor College does not discriminate on the basis of race, color, creed, religion, national origin, gender, sexual orientation, age, marital status, disability, or status as a veteran.
+Grays Harbor College does not discriminate on the basis of race, color, national origin, sex, disability, sexual orientation, creed, religion, marital status, veteran status, genetics, or age in its programs, activities, and employment.

 ACADEMIC STANDARDS POLICY

 A minimum grade of "C" (not C-) is required in all required support courses and a B- (not C+) in all nursing courses.